nmalcev/spa-starter/README.md

 With:
 - Node.js Express backend;
-- Gulp and SCSS preprocessng;
+- Gulp and SCSS preprocessing;

-On index page there are drop-down component with searching.
+On index page there is drop-down component with searching.

 Commands:
 - Prepare: `npm install`;